There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 But, here’s the rub: Students know that adequate classroom instruction is easy to come by.
 They can transfer to other institutions that will reward them with the same degree at a lower cost.
 They can move closer to home or even sign up for classes online (including from for-profit institutions), affording them new flexibility.
 They see welcome signs for colleges everywhere they drive and ads for online learning every time they turn on their TVs or fire up Instagram.

 When it comes to academic offerings, higher education is an increasingly crowded marketplace.
-Offering unique academic programs or promising the best faculty around isn’t enough; Your institution needs to do more to convince students not just to enroll, but to stay at your particular campus— semester after semester, even through challenging times.
+Offering unique academic programs or promising the best faculty around isn’t enough; Your institution needs to do more to convince students not just to enroll but to stay at your campus— semester after semester, persiting through challenging times.

 The Role of Student Affairs

-“Persistence” isn’t a thoughtlessly chosen word to convey retention from the student side.
-The word speaks to the fact that staying enrolled at an institution for at least two years, through to graduation, isn’t terribly easy.
+The term “persistence” speaks to the fact that staying enrolled at an institution for at least two years, through to graduation, isn’t always easy.
 Students need to persist through challenges — both academic and personal.
-They need support, beyond the classroom, to stay.
-Otherwise, once they hit barriers (as all students will eventually), it can be all-too-tempting to transfer elsewhere or quit their studies entirely.
+They need support, beyond the classroom, to stay enrolled.
+Otherwise, once they hit barriers (as all students will eventually), it can be all too tempting to transfer elsewhere or quit their studies entirely.

 Top Strategies